 On 24th October 2020, the Government introduced the Residential Tenancies Act 2020 (RTA 2020).
-This new legislation introduces temporary restrictions which provide that tenants are not required to vacate their rental properties during the Emergency Period, except for limited exceptions relating to specific breaches of tenant obligations, as set out below.
+This legislation introduces temporary restrictions which provide that tenants are not required to vacate their rental properties during an Emergency Period, except in limited circumstances relating to specific breaches of tenant obligations, as set out below.

 Notices of Termination

-A further example, a tenant who has two months left on their notice period at the start of the Emergency Period, will have two months plus 10 days remaining at the end of that Emergency Period.
+As an example, a tenant who has two months left on their notice period at the start of an Emergency Period, will have two months plus 10 days remaining at the end of that Emergency Period.
 For further information, please read our FAQs here.

 Part 4 Security of Tenure

-The RTA 2020 provides that a tenant may not acquire any security of tenure rights under Part 4 of the Residential Tenancies Act 2004 by virtue of the restrictions imposed on Notices of Terminations taking effect or a tenant being allowed to remain within a dwelling during the Emergency Period.
+The RTA 2020 provides that a tenant will not acquire any security of tenure rights under Part 4 of the RTA 2004 by virtue of the restrictions imposed on Notices of Terminations taking effect or a tenant being allowed to remain within a dwelling during the Emergency Period.
 This also applies for Further Part 4 tenancies.

 Exceptions to the Prohibition on Evictions

-The temporary prohibition on evictions is subject to a number of exceptions.
+The temporary prohibition on tenancy terminations is subject to a number of exceptions.
 This means that the temporary prohibitions on tenancy terminations taking effect will not apply in these cases.
 This applies where a tenant has failed to comply with their obligations, including:

-In these instances, a landlord is entitled to serve a Notice of Termination to end the tenancy following usual rules which can be found here) and notice periods count as normal during an Emergency Period.
+In these instances, a landlord is entitled to serve a Notice of Termination to end the tenancy following usual rules (which can be found here) and notice periods count as normal during an Emergency Period.

 The Residential Tenancies and Valuation Act 2020

-The RTA 2020 does not impact upon the protections which apply to a tenant in rent arrears due to Covid-19 and who are at risk of losing their tenancy brought in by the Residential Tenancies and Valuation Act 2020 on 1st August 2020.
+The RTA 2020 did not impact upon the protections which applied to a tenant in rent arrears due to Covid-19 and who were at risk of losing their tenancy brought in by the Residential Tenancies and Valuation Act 2020 (RTVA 2020) on 1st August 2020.
 Please note the emergency period and some of the protections as set out in the RTVA 2020 expired on 10th January 2021 and have been replaced with the provisions under Planning and Development, and Residential Tenancies Act 2020 (PDRTA) from 11th January 2021.